-What are some of the forces that are going to continue to drive the need for a CIAM solution going forward?
+What are some of the forces that are going to continue to drive the need for a CIAM solution in the future?

 I think security is always going to be the primary driver.
 Businesses online have exploded over the last 10 years or more and as the business scales, managing all the complexities and keeping current with the latest security best practices around the user login side of your application is a huge burden on your internal teams.
 Moving to a third-party CIAM solution means you can shift your focus to what happens after a customer logs into an application and eliminate a whole area of work that you have to maintain and keep current in terms of security.